-When choosing insecticides for lawn grubs, it’s important to consider the various types.
+When choosing insecticides for lawn grubs, it's important to consider the various types.
 For fall treatment, Dylox is the most effective and fast acting available.
 However, two products worth consideration for use early in the season, Merit and Mach-2, can be helpful for prevention.
-These target the pests before they lay their eggs, killing them and any hatchlings before infestation occurs.
+These target the pests before they lay their eggs, killing them and any hatchlings before an infestation occurs.
 Always read and follow instructions carefully when using these types of products.

 Natural Grub Treatment

 For those choosing a more natural grub treatment as to how to get rid of lawn worms, there are several options available.
 All of which are considered safe and effective.
 These include milky spore, neem oil, and nematodes -- available at most garden centers.